Sonic the Hedgehog (TV series): Plot

-In the series finale, Robotnik builds the Doomsday Project to destroy the population.
-The Freedom Fighters launch a full-scale attack against Robotnik, with Sonic and Sally destroying the Doomsday Project with the power of the Deep Power Stones.
-Robotnik is caught in the destruction and is utterly destroyed along with Doomsday and the Freedom Fighters declare victory, with Sonic and Sally kissing.
-In a final scene, Snively becomes the main antagonist, accompanied out of the remains of an elevator by an unseen ally with red eyes.
-Ben Hurst, one of the series' writers, confirmed the figure was Naugus.
+In the series finale, "The Doomsday Project", Robotnik builds a Doomsday Machine to annihilate all organic life on Mobius.
+The Freedom Fighters launch a full-scale counterattack, and Sonic and Sally use the Deep Power Stones to destroy his machine.
+Robotnik disappears amid the wreckage.
+The Freedom Fighters declare victory, with Sonic and Sally kissing.
+In a final scene, Snively survives and is accompanied by an unseen ally with red eyes, stated by writer Ben Hurst to be the evil sorcerer Naugus, who would have become the main antagonist if a third season was produced.